About us

 Members

-All Blue Cross national member organisations are required to adhere to a set of membership criteria agreed by the General Assembly.
+All Blue Cross national member organizations are required to adhere to a set of membership criteria agreed by the General Assembly.
 These criteria cover:

 • Governance